jackzbazuka/genetic-algorithm-from-scratch/README.md

 ## Mutation

-Each child is mutated post crossover before passing to next generation.
+Each child is mutated based on a probabilty, post crossover before passing to next generation.

 ## Analysis